fridadwi/promo-card-instagram-filter-tutorial/README.md

    * It doesn't include any transparency.
    * It doesn't use any of the Instagram color gradients.

-   To make an icon that meets the requirements, please check the explanation at https://sparkar.facebook.com/ar-studio/learn/publishing/icons-and-names-for-spark-ar-effects.
-There is provided an icon template that can be used to fit the existing requirements.
+   For futher explanation about Icon, please check https://sparkar.facebook.com/ar-studio/learn/publishing/icons-and-names-for-spark-ar-effects.
+There is also provided an icon template that can be used to fit the existing requirements.

-* Some of demo video requirements are:
+* Demo video requirements:
    * Captured live and saved directly from the app's camera.
-   * Unedited (no Boomerang videos, no text overlays).
+   * Unedited (**no Boomerang videos, no text overlays**).
    * Recorded in portrait (vertical) orientation.
    * A maximum of 15 seconds long.
    * A maximum of 32MB in size.
    * Uploaded as a MOV or MP4 file.

-   To make a demo video that meets the requirements, please check the explanation at https://sparkar.facebook.com/ar-studio/learn/publishing/demo-videos-for-instagram-effects.
+   For futher explanation about Demo Video, please check https://sparkar.facebook.com/ar-studio/learn/publishing/demo-videos-for-instagram-effects.

 ### Upload and Export

 After preparing the icon and demo video, the next step is to upload the project to **Spark AR Hub** for publication.

-On the bottom left **Spark AR Studio** there are several buttons, click on the **Upload and Export** button.
+On the bottom left **Spark AR Studio**, click on the **Upload and Export** button.
 Then click **Upload** on the popup window that appears.
 Wait for the uploading process to complete.

 ![export and upload](tutorial_images/23_export_and_upload.gif)